RasaHQ/rasa-train-test-gha/README.md

               with:
                 # List of available tags: https://hub.docker.com/r/rasa/rasa/tags
                 rasa_version: '2.0.0-full'
+                # In order to add a PR comment with summary
+                # a GH Token has to be pass to the GH action
                 github_token: ${{ secrets.GITHUB_TOKEN }}

             # We have to convert the output to JSON by using fromJSON built-in function